 Founded by Jasmin Gupta, Cancer Hair Care aims to offer people with cancer “one small way of helping you to look good through your illness and into recovery.”
 Advice and support is available for every aspect of personal appearance, from wigs, headwear and scalp cooling through to false eyelashes and eyebrows.

 This free service from Breast Cancer Care helps people prepare for the possibility of losing their hair due to cancer treatment.
 Volunteers hold one-to-one consultations with each patient to give advice about how to look after their hair and scalps before, during and after treatment.
 Alternatives to wigs, such as headscarves and hats are also explored during the appointments.

-Little Princess Trust (including Hair4Boys)
+Little Princess Trust and Hero by LPT

 My New Hair

 Founded and inspired by Trevor Sorbie MBE, My New Hair supports a national network of hair salons that provide a wig service for people experiencing both medical hair loss and chemotherapy-related hair loss.